mmoiz-dev/rock-paper-scissors/README.md

 ## 🛠️ Technologies Used

 - **HTML5**: Semantic markup and document structure
+- **CSS3**: Styling and layout
-- **JavaScript (ES6)**: Game logic and user interaction
+- **JavaScript (ES6)**: Game logic and DOM interaction

 ## 📝 How to Play

 1. Open `index.html` in your browser.
-2. When prompted, type your choice: `rock`, `paper`, or `scissors`.
-3. Check the browser console for round results and the final winner.
+2. Click on 🪨 Rock, 📄 Paper, or ✂️ Scissors to make your move.
+3. The result and updated scores will appear below the buttons.
+4. The first to reach 5 points wins the game!

 ## 📚 What I Learned

-- Using JavaScript functions and control flow
+- DOM selection and manipulation
-- Handling user input with `prompt()`
+- Handling user events with JavaScript
-- Generating random choices for the computer
-- Outputting results to the browser console
-- Structuring a simple multi-round game
+- Implementing game logic and score tracking
+- Updating the UI dynamically based on game state

 ## 🤝 Contributing